 HMV Cheltenham.
 Without you, I’m nothing.

-Call me a child of narrow horizons if you will, but growing up, one of my dreams was to work in a record shop.
-I spent my teenage years playing music, talking about it, buying it and stroking it’s packaging, so it was fairly obvious that music retail would be a natural fit for me.
+Call me a child of narrow horizons if you will, but when I was growing up one of my dreams was to work in a record shop.
+I spent my teenage years playing music, talking about it, buying it and stroking its packaging, so it was fairly obvious that music retail would be a natural fit for me.

 It was, but not for the reasons that I imagined.
 I’m not generally prone to bouts of nostalgia, but news that HMV has gone into administration this morning has made me go all mournful for a period of employment that was supposed to be incidental but actually shaped my life.